Merlin M. Hanauer

 Merlin M. Hanauer joined the faculty of the Department of Economics at Sonoma State University in the Fall of 2011.
 Dr. Hanauer earned his PhD in Economics from Georgia State University (2011) with a concentration in Environmental Economics.

 Dr. Hanauer's research addresses the socioeconomic and environmental impacts of environmental policy.
 He employs extensive use of geographic information systems (GIS), quasi-experimental and experimental design to elucidate policy impacts.
-Dr. Hanauer's research has been published in journals such as The Proceedings of the National Academy of Sciences, Environmental and Resource Economics, Conservation Letters, World Development, Annual Review of Environment and Resources and Environmental Research Letters.
+Dr. Hanauer's research has been published in journals such as The Proceedings of the National Academy of Sciences, Environmental and Resource Economics, Philosophical Transactions B, Conservation Letters, World Development, Annual Review of Environment and Resources and Environmental Research Letters.

 Advances in Measuring the Impacts of Environmental Programs